 Secretary Merrill is a graduate of the University of Connecticut, is licensed to practice law in the state of California, and is a classically trained pianist.
 She lives in Hartford.
 Her family includes husband Dr. Stephen Leach and his two sons, her three grown children, and five grandchildren.

 As a young adult, Comptroller Lembo served as program director for an AIDS education, prevention and primary care program and helped develop an innovative long-term home care program for all in New York that successfully prevented premature and permanent admissions to nursing facilities.
-After moving to Connecticut nearly 20 years ago, Lembo served as assistant comptroller and then as the state's first healthcare advocate.
+After moving to Connecticut more than 20 years ago, Lembo served as assistant comptroller and then as the state's first healthcare advocate.

 As state comptroller, and administrator of the state health plan, Lembo has worked to develop innovative preventive care and wellness programs that reduce costs and improve care quality.
 As the state's chief fiscal guardian, he is an independent voice in reporting on the state's financial outlook and has implemented fiscal policy initiatives to tame Connecticut's revenue volatility and achieve financial predictability.

 Those initiatives include a law to build the state's budget reserve fund, while ensuring that Connecticut only spends what it can reasonably afford.
 Relying on data and actuarial best practices, Comptroller Lembo also developed a pension funding reform plan to help make pension payments more predictable and manageable over time.